qiwihui/spinningup/docs/algorithms/sac.rst

 which is almost the same as the DDPG and TD3 policy optimization, except for the stochasticity and entropy term.

-Exploration vs. Exploitation
+探索与利用
 ----------------------------

 SAC trains a stochastic policy with entropy regularization, and explores in an on-policy way.
 The entropy regularization coefficient :math:`\alpha` explicitly controls the explore-exploit tradeoff, with higher :math:`\alpha` corresponding to more exploration, and lower :math:`\alpha` corresponding to more exploitation.
 The right coefficient (the one which leads to the stablest / highest-reward learning) may vary from environment to environment, and could require careful tuning.

 At test time, to see how well the policy exploits what it has learned, we remove stochasticity and use the mean action instead of a sample from the distribution.
 This tends to improve performance over the original stochastic policy.

-.. admonition:: You Should Know
+.. admonition:: 你应该知道

     Our SAC implementation uses a trick to improve exploration at the start of training.
 For a fixed number of steps at the beginning (set with the ``start_steps`` keyword argument), the agent takes actions which are sampled from a uniform random distribution over valid actions.
 After that, it returns to normal SAC exploration.

-Pseudocode
+伪代码
 ----------